-4.2 Scope 3 removals (Harvested Wood Products)
+Scope 3 removals (Harvested Wood Products)

-In 2021, New Forests developed a methodology to calculate the carbon stored in wood harvested from assets under management.
+In 2021, New Forests developed a methodology to calculate the carbon stored in wood harvested from assets under management, which was subsequently updated in 2022.
 When trees are harvested and used to produce wood products, carbon remains stored in that product while it is in use or in landfill.
 Although the GHG Protocol Guidance on Land Use and Removals is yet to be finalised, New Forests expects that long-term carbon storage from harvested wood products will be reported as a scope 3 removal.

-New Forests' methodology is based on the International Life Cycle Data Guide for Life Cycle Assessment and country-specific guidance, including, but not limited to:
+New Forests' methodology is based on the International Life Cycle Data Guide for Life Cycle Assessment, IPCC defaults and country-specific guidance, including, but not limited to:

-- Australia: Full Carbon Accounting Model (FullCAM) - New Zealand: guidance from the Ministry of Primary Industries - United States: US Forest Service
+- Australia and New Zealand: National Carbon Accounting System technical reports (Australian Greenhouse Office) and NZ Ministry for Primary Industries. - United States: US Forest Service.

-The inputs for the process are harvest volumes broken down by species, product flow (i.e., the proportion of the harvest used for different products, such as paper, sawn wood, etc.), and location.
-The tool then uses regional data for mill efficiencies, product flow (if not known) product end use, product service lives (i.e., the half-life), and radiative forcing to calculate the long-term carbon storage associated with the harvested wood products.
+The inputs for the process are harvest volumes broken down by species, asset location and market destination.
+In the case of domestic sales, market destination is identified by individual mill, including the type of processing such as sawmill, pulpmill, veneer plant etc. For export sales the market destination is identified by country.
+The tool then uses regional data for mill efficiencies, product flow (if not known) product end use, product service lives, and radiative forcing to calculate the long-term carbon storage associated with the harvested wood products.
 The high-level steps in the calculation are outlined below, though there is some variation across the regions.